michaelpb/pta/content/en/campaigns/_index.md

 ### **Overview**

-We are currently working on one active campaign
+We are currently working on one active campaign:

 * **Worker/Rider solidarity - organizing AC Transit operators and riders into a coalition that can demand a safe, reliable, efficient transit system that serves the working class.**

 M﻿ore details on Worker/Rider solidarity coming soon...

 ### **Past Campaigns and Actions**

 ### **A Rider's Budget**